+Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.

-The practice had systems and processes to provide safe care and treatment.
+No action \checkmark The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 Staff were qualified for their roles and the practice completed essential recruitment checks.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
 The practice had suitable arrangements for dealing with medical and other emergencies.
 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as outstanding, effective and painless.
+No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as efficient and professional.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from xx people.
+No action ~ We received feedback about the practice from 27 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, caring and respectful.
-They said that they were given helpful, honest explanations about dental treatment and said their dentist listened to them.
+They told us staff were kind and caring.
+They said that they were given helpful information and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.
 Are services responsive to people's needs?
 We found that this practice was providing responsive care in accordance with the relevant regulations.
+No action ~